zhangshiman22/regression_f25/README.md

 - _No late homework past the grace period will be accepted._

 **Quizzes: 60%**
-- There will be 2 written quizzes in Module I, tentatively scheduled for: Thurs, Sept 12 and Thurs, Oct 3.
+- There will be 2 written quizzes in Module I, tentatively scheduled for: Thurs, Sept 11 and Tues, Oct 7.
 Details will be discussed in classes leading up to exam dates.

 - No make-up or early exams will be given in order to ensure fairness and integrity of the class.
 Missing an exam without proper documentation of a personal illness or family emergency will result in a score of zero for that exam.
 Any documentation must be submitted to the instructor before the exam in question at the student’s earliest convenience.